DNC speaker schedule remains unknown, but some names are emerging

 Illinois Gov. J.B.
 Pritzker

-According to the Chicago Sun-Times, Pritzker will address the convention on Tuesday night, the same night that Obama will speak.
+NBC Chicago has confirmed Pritzker will address the convention on Tuesday night, the same night that Obama will speak.

 Pritzker had been one of the candidates linked to the vetting process to be Harris’ running mate, but ultimately was not offered an in-person interview with the vice president.
 He has also been a prolific fundraiser for Democrats and has aimed to raise his national profile during the 2024 election cycle.